How to Train your Antivirus: RL-based Hardening through the Problem-Space: Evaluation

+While deep learning obviates the laborious process of feature engineering and holds great promise in generalizing beyond its training data, we have to be judicious and inquisitive about what the model actually learns.
+Spurious correlations are not only erroneous biases that a model can pick up when trained end-to-end on raw data, they additionally can be exploited by an attacker to evade the model.
+It is thus crucial to remove such attack vectors at the time of training.
+With AutoRobust we automate this demanding, human-in-the-loop process, by substituting the requirement for expert input on every potential shortcut feature, with asking a simple question: what are \textit{all} the feasible ways something could be different and still be the same thing?

+To get a deeper understanding of how the feature importance for a model shifts as the latter is retrained, we collect the explanations within a single iteration -- that contains multiple episodes -- and evaluate how these explanations evolve over multiple iterations.
+Figure \ref{fig:explanations} plots this progression.
+We remind the reader that the explanations returned are not scored by importance, but instead consist of a discrete, variable size set with entries from the dynamic analysis report.

+In the binary model, we observe that initially a disproportionate focus is put on files that later decreases, while registry keys and resolved APIs increase and remain important. \textit{Mutexes} and \textit{services} represent a very small part of the explanations, unsurprisingly as they both have on average very few entries; what is surprising however is that \textit{executed commands} consistently rise in importance.
+In the multiclass model we observe comparable patterns, with the notable exception that for adversarially retrained models \textit{resolved apis} are the most important explanations.
+The latter is in line with our intuition that as the only category where entries cannot be replaced, it should be more informative when discriminating between malicious and benign binaries.

-In summary, AutoRobust proves exceptionally effective in hardening a ML model against problem-space attacks, and it can be regarded as a way to force and subsequently learn on the possible distribution shifts.
-By changing in a report what could be different without the label changing (but what only \textit{realistically} could be different), it is a methodology to perform a counter-factual investigation on what is an essential feature and what is an artifact of the dataset.
+In conclusion, AutoRobust proves exceptionally effective in hardening a ML model against problem space attacks, and it can be viewed as an approach for first forcing and subsequently learning on the possible distribution shifts.
+By changing in a report what could be different -- and \textit{only} what could \textit{realistically} be different -- without the label changing, it is a methodology for performing a counterfactual investigation on what is an essential feature and what is an artifact of the dataset.
 In that way, AutoRobust shares similarities with (and inspiration from) dataset enhancement techniques, where transformations on the original dataset help the model generalise~\cite{cubuk2018autoaugment}.